 Furthermore, tracking your ROI is much easier with Account Based Marketing as there are fewer points of investment and a controlled and easy-to-track sales funnel.
 It’s much simpler for marketers to see which strategies are working, and which clients are responding, and providing the greatest return.

 The following infographic provides some interesting statistics and information on Account Based Marketing [Source].

-For more information on Account Based Marketing, and help to win big clients for your business, don’t hesitate to get in touch with the team at the Lead Agency.
+For more information on Account Based Marketing, and help to win big clients for your business, don’t hesitate to get in touch with the B2B Expert Marketing Consultants at the Lead Agency.